githubnext/eea/docs/report.md

 Please apply the change indicated by the edit to the codebase.
 ```

 Measuring the quality of change intent is difficult.
-In our initial user testing, we observed that users found the EEA approach to be intuitive and easy when seen in demonstration, but struggled to formulate pivots.
-Once formualted and edited, the change intent was subsequently interpreted by AI models as generally accurate and precise.
+In our initial testing, we consistently observed that the "quality" of the change intent was high, in that the intent could very accurately capture a broad and complex set of possible changes to software.
+We also observed that users found the EEA approach to be intuitive and easy when seen in demonstration.
+However, we observed that users struggled to formulate pivots - the flow was new, and not immediately intuitive.
+When presented as a "search summary tool with editable summary" the tool became more intuitive.
+Once formualted and edited, the change intent was subsequently well-interpreted by AI models.

 We observed the following advantages in our initial user testing:

 - **Comprehension**: EEA naturally helps users understand and maintain, while also being machine-readable.
 - **Solving the Vocabulary Problem**: EEA gives users the vocabulary they need to shape and describe their intent.
 As a result the actual change to a specification can often be very small.
 - **Incremental Adoption**: EEA can be gradually adopted on existing repositories, allowing users to start using it without having to rewrite their entire codebase.
-- **Accuracy**: Extract-Edit can produce accurate and precise specifications, which, when used as inputs to the Apply step, generate code changes that are accurate and precise.
+- **Accuracy**: EEA can produce accurate and precise change intent, which, when used as inputs to the Apply step, generate code changes that are accurate and precise.
 - **Succinctness of Change**: EEA means code changes are specified extremely succinctly, in the sense that the number of overall changed words needed to express a change is small.

 We observed the following drawbacks: